shawon922/asana-chrome-plugin/README.md

-# Unofficial Asana Chrome Extension
+# Unofficial Asana Chrome Extension for OCB LAB LTD.

 This is a free, open-source, unofficial Chrome extension to allow quick and easy access to Asana.
 This extension uses Asana API to communicate with Asana.